-"Welcome to Coursera's first Bachelor's degree, a unique collaboration between the University of London, the world's oldest provider of distance learning, Goldsmiths, University of London and Coursera, the world's largest online learning platform.
+'Welcome to Coursera's first Bachelor's degree, a unique collaboration between the University of London, the world's oldest provider of distance learning, Goldsmiths, University of London and Coursera, the world's largest online learning platform.

-In 2011, an experiment at Stanford University took three courses and made them available learn this unique content.
+In 2011, an experiment at Stanford University took three courses and made them available online, enabling anyone, anywhere to learn this unique content.
 When hundreds of thousands of learners signed up, it demonstrated the critical need for people to have access to a truly high-quality education.